lcherone/lxc-query/docs/examples.md

 If you know of anything else which would be beneficial to show please let me know with an [issue](https://github.com/lcherone/lxc-query/issues) and ill add it.

-## Initilise web socket for console
+## Initialize web socket for console

 ## Migrate containers